Princess Sophia of Sweden: Biography

-During her early childhood, she, as well as her siblings in the royal nursery, were primarily under the care of her mother the queen's trusted nurse, Brigitta Lars Anderssons, her mother's cousin lady Margareta, and the noble widow Ingrid Amundsdotter.
+During her early childhood, she, as well as her siblings in the royal nursery, were primarily under the care of her mother, the queen's trusted nurse, Brigitta Lars Anderssons, her mother's cousin lady Margareta, and the noble widow Ingrid Amundsdotter.

 After the death of her mother in 1551, she as well as her siblings were placed in the care of Christina Gyllenstierna and then under her aunts Brita and Martha Leijonhufvud before her father's remarriage to Catherine Stenbock.
 They were then under the responsibility of their stepmother and, more precisely, the head-lady-in-waiting Anna Hogenskild.

-During the Northern Seven Years' War, the Danish queen dowager Dorothea of Saxe-Lauenburg suggested a peace treaty by marriage between her younger son, the Danish monarch, and Sophia.
-However, she made the suggestion without her son's knowledge, and he did not support the idea.
+During the Northern Seven Years' War, the Danish queen dowager Dorothea of Saxe-Lauenburg suggested a peace treaty by marriage between her younger son, younger brother of the Danish monarch, and Sophia.
+However, she made the suggestion without her son, the king’s, knowledge, and he did not support the idea.

 In March 1566, Sophia became engaged to Duke Magnus II of Saxe-Lauenburg, who had long been in the service of Eric.
 The marriage took place in a double wedding when her half brother King Eric XIV married Karin Månsdotter on 4 July 1568.
 Eric may have arranged the marriage of Sophia and Magnus because he needed support for his controversial marriage to Karin Månsdotter.
 It is also possible that he feared he would not have the wedding guests he wanted unless he had Sophia's wedding conducted in parallel.

 In the negotiations, Magnus promised to defend Karin Månsdotter.
 Sophia did not want the marriage—she refused and stalled preparations for the wedding, which prevented it from taking place in June 1567 as first planned when Eric married Karin for the first time.
 Eric therefore ordered that, since Sophia refused to prepare for the wedding, preparations should be made for her—and her wedding would take place together with his own second, public wedding ceremony with Karin.